questdb/time-series-streaming-analytics-template/README.md

 QuestDB offers a web console for running queries and uploading CSVs at [http://localhost:9000](http://localhost:9000).

-If you have been ingesting data with the Jupyter Notebook `SendGithubEventsToKafka.ipynb`, you should see one table named `github_events`.
+If you have been ingesting data with the Jupyter Notebook `Send-Github-Events-To-Kafka.ipynb`, you should see one table named `github_events`.
 You will eventually see other tables with monitoring data from QuestDB itself and from the Kafka broker, as we are collecting metrics and ingesting them into QuestDB for [monitoring](#monitoring-metrics).

 Other than standard SQL, QuestDB offers [SQL extensions](https://questdb.io/docs/concept/sql-extensions/) for dealing with time-series data.
 You can for example run this query: